thedynamiclinker/sudocode/lib/ld.so.md

 0: What kind of people do you think were asking these questions before anyone else, and actually spending careers working to answer them, in serious technical ways, not just philosophy?

-_(Narrator: A brief silence elapses, before1 realizes the question is not rhetorical, and blurts out the first answer that comes to mind.)_
+_(Narrator: A brief silence elapses, before 1 realizes the question isn't rhetorical and blurts out the first answer that comes to mind.)_

 1: Lawyers!